santogioia-scandit/data-capture-documentation/versioned_docs/version-6.28.1/sdks/web/id-capture/get-started.md

 that you added the necessary dependencies.
 If you have not done that yet, check out [this guide](../add-sdk.md).

 :::note
-You can retrieve your Scandit Data Capture SDK license key, by signing in to [your Scandit account](https://ssl.scandit.com/dashboard/sign-in).
+You can retrieve your Scandit Data Capture SDK license key by signing in to [your Scandit account](https://ssl.scandit.com/dashboard/sign-in).
 :::

 Please note that your license may support only a subset of ID Capture features.
 If you would like to use additional features please contact us at [Scandit Support](mailto:support@scandit.com).